Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ## Save your file

-If you are using the emacs editor, press `Ctrl-x Ctrl-S` to save, then `Ctrl-x Ctrl-c` to quit.
+If you are using Visual Studio Code, press `Ctrl-S` to save.

-If using any other graphical user interface editor, just save the ordinary way.

 ---